GoogleChrome/web.dev/src/site/content/en/blog/optimize-fid/index.md

 improvements in TBT usually correspond to improvements in FID.

 The main cause of a poor FID is **heavy JavaScript execution**.
-Optimizing how JavaScript parses, compiles, and executes on your web page will directly reduce input delay.
+Optimizing how JavaScript parses, compiles, and executes on your web page will directly reduce FID.

 ## Heavy JavaScript execution